brylevkirill/notes/interesting recent papers.md

 >	"We propose C2ST use to evaluate the sample quality of generative models with intractable likelihoods such as GANs."
 >	"We showcase the novel application of GANs together with C2ST for causal discovery."
 >
+>	"If we compare images in pixel space, none of the generated distributions by GANs pass those tests.
+Basically this method notice that there are artefacts in which the two-sample tests can lock onto to distinguish between real and fake images."
 >	"Authors also showed that if instead comparing in the pixel space, the comparison is made in some transformed space (in their case the final layer in a Resnet structure), the fake samples and the true samples were indistinguishable.
 This result is quite appealing, because there are some statistics in which the GANs samples are distributed like the real samples and those statistics are sufficient for our problem in hand then we might be able to rely on GANs as a simulator.
 The main questions is for which statistics this happens and how broad they are."

 ----